AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/sql-and-business-insights-with-solutions.md

    ORDER BY count DESC
 ```

+The answers are the following: Meryl Streep, Katharine Hepburn, Walter Brennan, Jack Nicholson, Ingrid Bergman

 ### 4. Video Game Charts

 Dataset: `global_weekly_charts_2013_2014`

-- Which games has been in the top 100 for the longest?
+- Which games have been in the top 100 for the longest?
 How many weeks were they in the top 100?
 - Which games, by platform, has been in the top 10 for the longest?
 - What genres are the most popular?
 - Which are the best publishers?
 What metrics would you use to analyze?